 The New York Times crossword is considered the most clever and engaging puzzle.
 Many consider it the gold standard among the most widely distributed crosswords.
 Learn a bit about the puzzle's history and pick up crucial tips for mastering the Times' mind-bending word challenge.

 History of the New York Times Crossword Puzzle

-The New York Times published its first crossword in the Sunday paper in 1942, some 20 years after they first became popular.
+The New York Times published its first crossword puzzle in the Sunday paper in 1942, some 20 years after they first became popular.
 What prompted the kickoff?
 It was supposedly the bombing of Pearl Harbor; an editor decided that given what was happening in the world, readers would want something to keep themselves busy during blackouts drills.
 The crossword went daily in 1950 without a byline; the identity of the first weekday Times crossword is unknown.

 Accessing NYT Crossword Puzzles